klutchell/balena-restic/README.md

 ### Restore

-To restore a snapshot you must open a shell in the `volume-keeper` service either via balena Dashboard or the balena CLI and execute the following command(s):
+To restore a snapshot you must open a shell in the `restic` service either via balena Dashboard or the balena CLI and execute the following command(s):

 ```bash